 The business edition is also a way for our customers to share the code between our customers only, thus retaining a huge competitive edge for a limited time (See next section).

-So, even if you are not using our business edition, this is a great benefit for you as a user of the community edition.
-This version is a healthy contributors to ejabberd community edition and is the reason you have seen so much improvements since 2002.
+So, even if you are not using our business edition, this is a great benefit for you as a user of the community edition and the reason you have seen so many improvements since 2002.
 Thanks to our business edition customers, ejabberd project itself is a major contributor to Erlang and Elixir community.

 Does ProcessOne voluntarily hold some code in ejabberd community to push toward the business edition?